pictuga/morss/README.md

-  --proxy               doesn't fill the articles --newest              return the feed items in chronological order (morss ohterwise shows the items by appearing order) --firstlink           pull the first article mentioned in the description instead of the default link
+  --proxy               doesn't fill the articles --newest              return the feed items in chronological order (morss ohterwise shows the items by appearing order) --firstlink           pull the first article mentioned in the description instead of the default link --resolve             replace tracking links with direct links to articles (not compatible with --proxy)

 custom feeds:
   --items XPATH         (mandatory to activate the custom feeds function) xpath rule to match all the RSS entries